VelocityLight/python-learning/README.md

     python cus.py
     python ser.py
     cus.py is a server， ser.py is a customer.

+  sentm.py, getm.py: using smtp/pop server to send/get email.
+Notice that MIMEMultipart.

 And has many things need to be done.